shaikharfan7/MyShare-filesharingjavaapp/README.md

 java myshare
 ```

+OR just download and double click on "MyShare.jar" to execute the program.

+NOTE : To get IP address of the sender use ipconfig for windows based computers and ifconfig for linux based computers (ON SENDERS COMPUTER).

 ## Usage

 To send files, click on source button and select destination path of the source file and click send.